Scientific Name(s): Scutellaria lateriflora L.

 Medically reviewed by Drugs.com.
 Last updated on Aug 16, 2022.

-Scullcap traditionally has been used as a sedative for nervousness and anxiety, although there is little to no data to support any of these uses.
+Scullcap traditionally has been used as a sedative for nervousness and anxiety, although data are limited to support this use.
+Benefit for mood disturbance has also been demonstrated.

 Contraindications have not yet been identified.

 Documented adverse effects in pregnancy.
 Avoid use.
 May inhibit pituitary and chorionic gonadotropins, as well as prolactin.